 3. A bad boss leaves the managing to others

 Those managers on the other end of the scale — the ones who never weigh in with opinions, provide vague direction or leave tough decisions to other people all the time — are another reason why good employees leave.
-Administrative professionals want a leader who leads, not someone who just occupies the corner office.
+Workers want a leader who leads, not someone who just occupies the corner office.

 4. A bad boss schedules too many meetings